 How to use Google Classroom?

 Creating a class and adding students

 In Google Classroom you can create as many classes as you want.
 To create a class just click the “+” button on the right side of the screen and fill in the details.

 After you create the class, you will see it on the left side of your screen.
 Next step is to add students to this class.
 There are two ways to do it: either by inviting them via email or sharing the code provided by the platform.

 Building topics for the lesson

-Another astonishing feature that Google classroom offers us is creating any type of assignments for your students.
-Apart from that, you can write specific instructions for the completion of each task -- a due date, a topic and points.
+You can create any type of assignments for your students.
+Apart from that, you can write specific instructions for the completion of each task — a due date, a topic and points.

 You can also add files to the assignments you create.
-Files can be added from your computer, from Google Drive, from YouTube, or just with the help of the link to a Website.
+Files can be added from your computer, Google Drive, YouTube or can be simply a link.
 You can open the submitted files whenever and wherever you want and grade the completed tasks.

-Creating polls with quiz assignments
+Creating polls with Google Classroom Quiz Assignments

-Adding and Storing materials
+Adding and storing materials